aliakarma/secure-agent-runtime/thesis_draft.md

 To solve this, the Trust Engine implements **content-hash deduplication**: each `register_injection()` call computes a SHA-256 hash of the cleaned message text (stripped of provenance tags and boundary markers).
 If the same hash has already been registered for a session, the duplicate is silently skipped.
 Both the Supervisor hook and agent node hook pass the **cleaned** text (not the modified message with boundary markers) to `process_payload()`, ensuring hash consistency.
 This guarantees that a single classifier scan on the same message only counts once, regardless of how many hooks process it.

 ### 7.4 Heuristic Optimization and Context Preservation
-To optimize the architecture for production workloads, the Trust Engine was augmented with a fast-path heuristic filter.
-By scanning for structural anomalies and injection keywords *before* invoking the LLM-judge, the system achieves a 90% latency reduction for benign traffic.
-Additionally, JSON payloads from external APIs are now passed in their raw structural format to the judge, preventing "Fragmentation Attacks" where malicious instructions are distributed across multiple JSON keys.
+To bound latency, the runtime supports a fast-path keyword filter (`SECURED_SYSTEM_MODE=fast`) that screens for injection vocabulary without invoking the transformer classifier — useful for high-throughput or CPU-only deployments — while the default `secure`/`full-research` modes run the GPU-accelerated classifier.
+Tool outputs are passed through structural unrolling (extracting string leaf values from nested JSON) before classification, so instructions cannot be hidden by fragmenting them across JSON keys.

 ### 7.5 Provenance Ledger and Lineage Tracking
 To establish empirical auditability and solve data-source ambiguity (e.g., verifying the origin and history of retrieved information), the Trust Engine is augmented with a stateful **Provenance Ledger** and **Provenance Agent** system.